iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

     }
     ```

-Role-Based Access in AWS
+**Role-Based Access in AWS**

-- IAM Roles are like IAM users that have an association with IAM Policies and have auth tokes.
+- IAM Roles are like IAM users that have an association with IAM Policies and have auth tokens.
 - Roles are used by services to talk to each other.
 Eg, you can give a role to the EC2 machine to read and write to the S3 bucket and RDS and DynamoDB.
 - Role can be associated with the policy.
-- For Corps, you have SSO and Identity.
+- For Corporations, you have SSO and Identity.

 ## AWS COMPUTE